Code-Institute-Submissions/the-monkees-website-4/README.md

 This website has been tested on multiple screen sizes using chrome dev tools.
 It has also been tested on real devices such as iphones, samsung phones etc.
 All HTML and CSS was passed through W3C validator with no errors.

+The booking form was tested in various browsers and there was an issue with the placeholder colour and the ability to type in to the input fields.
+I managed to get around this issue by adding a color property to .formcontrol as well adding vendor prefixed properties to css file and this seem to do the trick.

 Navbar testing - all links successfully navigate to the desired page.
 The use of media queries has been used to ensure suitable layout continues on all screen size.